jmcvetta/napping/README.md

 showing how to retrieve an auth token from the Github API.

+## Support

+Paid support and consulting services are available for Napping.
+Please [contact the author](jason.mcvetta@gmail.com) for more details.

 ## Contributing

-Contributions in the form of Pull Requests or Issues are gladly accepted.
-Before submitting a Pull Request, please ensure your code passes all tests, and that your changes do not decrease test coverage.
-I.e. if you add new features, also add corresponding new tests.
+Contributions in the form of Pull Requests are gladly accepted.
+Before submitting a PR, please ensure your code passes all tests, and that your changes do not decrease test coverage.
+I.e. if you add new features also add corresponding new tests.

-When submitting an Issue, if possible please include a failing test case that demonstrates the problem.

 ## License